 Then, I used a few pieces of wood to create a base to fit around my laundry sink.

-You can find the tutorial for making a laundry sink base here (coming soon).
+You can find the tutorial for making a faux utility sink cabinet here.

 To create an upper cabinet to hide my electrical box, I used a piece of sanded plywood and some trim pieces.

-You can find the tutorial on how to make a basic cabinet to hide your electrical box here (coming soon).
+You can find the tutorial on how to make a basic cabinet to hide your electrical box here.

 Again, I painted the electrical cabinet and laundry sink base in Hale Navy to match the cabinets, and attached everything together.